silzai/ObsidianNotes/Notes/RandomStudyNotes/Network/Lab/part1-IntroNetworks.md

 -  Any user can open run file by typing `show run` and see all the passwords listed, so we will also set a password for enable mode:
 ```
+// This will put password to enter privilege/enable mode
 switch(config)# enable password cisco
-// enable secret command will override the enable password, and will encrypt the password in show run config file
+// enable secret <string> command will override the enable password, and will encrypt the password in show run config file
 ```

-#### To encrypt all passwords that we have if they are not encrypted:
+#### To encrypt all passwords in run config:
 - From global configuration mode, type:
 ```
 switch(config)# service password-encryption